corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 2. A **vtable pointer** that points to a table of function pointers for the methods

 The [vtable](https://en.wikipedia.org/wiki/Virtual_method_table) is created at compile time and contains pointers to the methods for the specific type.
-It is a concept that is common in many programming languages that support dynamic dispatch, such as C++, C#, or D.
+It is common in many programming languages that support dynamic dispatch, such as C++, C#, or D.
 When you call a method on a trait object, Rust uses the vtable to look up the correct function to call based on the actual type of the data.

 For dynamic dispatch to be sound, the vtable-facing methods need stable, concrete function signatures: